UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 Throw errors:

-- If topmost token of a bundle has no nested tokens
+- If the topmost token of a bundle has no nested tokens
 - Recursion depth exceeded
-- Token not found during search for nested childs
+- Token not found during search for nested children

 #### Returns